A Bigger, Bolder Future: The New Northern Campus

 • Build a gathering place for nations to share stories, exchange knowledge, and break down barriers for future generations.

-• Launch Science & Technology programs that blend indigenous knowledge with modern advancements.
+• Launch Science & Technology programs that blend Indigenous knowledge with modern advancements.

-• Empower Northern Saskatchewan’s future by educating the next generation of skilled leaders.
+• Empower Northern Saskatchewan’s future by educating the next generation of skilled leaders

 Why It Matters